 Julie and Sam, both aged 26 have no children and earn a combined income of $160,000.
 They wanted to start building some equity in property but were unsure if they should buy to live in or invest.
 Their maximum borrowing capacity was around $1.1M, repayments on a loan that size were $6,500 per month.
-Repayments that high would have left Julie and Sam sacrificing more of their lifestyle that they'd like..
+Repayments that high would have left Julie and Sam sacrificing more of their lifestyle than they'd like.
 So Sam and Julie considered purchasing a property as an investment.
-Factoring in the extra income they would receive from renting a property they realized they could purchase a unit and build equity while not sacrificing to much of there existing lifestyle.
+Factoring in the extra income they would receive from renting a property they realized they could purchase a unit and build equity while not sacrificing too much of their existing lifestyle.

 The trick with investment property is that once you've saved your pennies and secured a home loan, you can get tenants to pay your mortgage off.